 By utilizing Microsoft Azure Virtual Machines, Telenor has dramatically reduced the cost needed for test, development and demo environments, reduced the time to make the environments available to the project, and saved on long term investment in hardware that would have only be used in the short term.

 With SharePoint 2013 running across its Microsoft Azure Virtual Machines enabled network, Telenor saw immediate benefits and ROI in four key areas:

 Resources – There were no longer any resource limits.
 All environments can be scaled down, or even removed completely and recreated, when needed.

 Speed – Because of virtualization and automation, physical servers and the time to acquire and provision them were no longer necessary.
 A whole server, including the installation and configuration of all software components on the server can be scripted.
 A complete SharePoint Farm can be fully automated and ready in just a few hours, not weeks.

-Portability – In Windows Azure, a virtual machine is exactly the same as a virtual machine on Windows Server.
-It can be freely moved between on-premise physical servers, servers at a company’s hosting providers, Windows Azure, and back again as need.
+Portability – In Microsoft Azure, a virtual machine is exactly the same as a virtual machine on Microsoft Server.
+It can be freely moved between on-premise physical servers, servers at a company’s hosting providers, Microsoft Azure, and back again as need.

-Windows Azure Virtual Machines for development and testing delivers substantial benefits to any enterprise involved in team based development work through virtualization and automation.
-As savvy companies incrementally shift workloads to Windows Azure Virtual Machines to reduce costs and increase speed and agility, they’ll reap even more of the benefits available from moving IT networks to the Cloud.
+Microsoft Azure Virtual Machines for development and testing delivers substantial benefits to any enterprise involved in team based development work through virtualization and automation.
+As savvy companies incrementally shift workloads to Microsoft Azure Virtual Machines to reduce costs and increase speed and agility, they’ll reap even more of the benefits available from moving IT networks to the Cloud.